When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

-To estimate contamination from high-frequency thermal-dust, we model it as a modified black body, $S_\nu=A{\nu^{\beta+3}}/({e^{{h\nu}/({kT})}-1})$ \citep{Casey2012}.
-T is the dust temperature, $\beta$ is the dust emissivity index, which is set to 1.5, and A is a normalization constant that absorbs all physical factors determining the absolute flux level.
+To estimate contamination from high-frequency thermal dust, we model it as a modified blackbody, $S_\nu=A{\nu^{\beta+3}}/({e^{{h\nu}/({kT})}-1})$ \citep{Casey2012}.
+Here, $T$ is the dust temperature, $\beta$ is the dust emissivity index, which is set to 1.5, and $A$ is a normalization constant that absorbs all physical factors determining the absolute flux level.
 In the cold molecular region, galactic dust can reach temperatures as low as 20 K, whereas in the warm molecular region, dust temperatures can reach up to 2000 K \citep{Bolatto2013, Riffel2013}.
-From the $e^{{h\nu}/({kT})}-1$ factor in $S_\nu$, one can see that in the mm-submm regime, the dust emission from the warm molecular region is $\sim$130 times brighter than that from the cold emitting region.
-Since cold molecular regions exist on the order of tens of thousands of parsecs, and warm molecular regions exist on the order of hundreds of parsecs, both regions are resolved by the observations presented in this paper (See the SED plots in Section~\ref{sec:individual-sources}).
-Therefore, we model thermal-dust contamination from a warm molecular region, where the $e^{{h\nu}/({kT})}$ term is negligible at temperatures of 2000~K, so that we can simply model thermal-dust with a spectral-index of $\alpha = +4.5$ \citep{Rybicki1979}.
+At 230~GHz, the $e^{{h\nu}/({kT})}-1$ denominator is much smaller for 2000~K dust than for 20~K dust, so if the two models had the same normalization $A$, the 2000~K model would be brighter.
+For the thermal dust rows in the source-specific contamination tables in Section~\ref{sec:individual-sources}, however, the normalization is set separately for each assumed dust temperature so that each model matches the observed higher-frequency flux.
+We retain the simple high-frequency dust power-law prescription used in the archived workflow, $\alpha = +4.5$ \citep{Rybicki1979}, because full 20--2000~K modified-blackbody checks do not alter any contamination conclusion; the largest source-specific effect is noted in the NGC~4258 contamination table.
+At the selected beam sizes used for the higher-frequency thermal dust limits (see the beam sizes in the individual-source contamination tables and the angular-to-linear scale insets of the SED plots in Section~\ref{sec:individual-sources}), the thermal dust contribution can include both cold, galaxy-scale dust and warmer circumnuclear dust: cold molecular material can extend over galactic scales, while warmer molecular dust can remain extended on circumnuclear scales.
+We therefore treat the dust upper-limit component as extended across the physical scales sampled by the higher-frequency measurements.

-For thermal-dust extrapolations, we use only measurements at frequencies $\gtrsim 10\%$ above $\nu_0$.
-Each higher-frequency measurement is projected downwards to $\nu_0$.
-The emitting region of the warm molecular region is assumed to be resolved, so we additionally apply beam-size corrections.
-If only one thermal-dust-emission component were present, all projected values would coincide.
-With this interpretation, any mismatch indicates an excess of non-dust emissions.
+For thermal dust extrapolations, we use only measurements at frequencies $\gtrsim 10\%$ above 230~GHz.
+Each higher-frequency measurement is projected downwards to 230~GHz, and because the dust upper-limit component is treated as extended, we additionally apply beam-size corrections.
+If only one thermal dust emission component were present, all projected values would coincide.
+With this interpretation, any mismatch indicates excess emission not associated with dust.
 We therefore take the lowest extrapolation as the upper limit.